jamisonderek/my-ford-skill/README.md

 - choose Hello World (first option)
 - type a skill name (like "my-ford-skill-demo")
 - press enter to accept the default folder name.
-After deploying the skill, you should have a skill-package\skill.json file with a uri.
+Follow the remaining steps in the ask-cli to deploy the new skill you created.
+After deploying the skill, the my-ford-skill-demo project you created should have a skill-package\skill.json file with a uri.

-You can then edit this project's [.\skill-package\skill.json](.\skill-package\skill.json) to refer to your skill uri.
+You can then edit **this** project's [.\skill-package\skill.json](.\skill-package\skill.json) to refer to your skill uri.
 ```
 "uri": "arn:aws:lambda:us-east-1:088220592420:function:ask-skill-sample-nodejs-he-default-default-1624503279895"
 ```